Multiple script formats

 You can get the Liquibase open source project source code from GitHub.

-Database connections are simply the number of databases in each environment connected to Liquibase Pro.
-The illustration below provides examples of how to count database connections.
+Database connections are the number of databases in each environment connected to Liquibase.
+View an example of how we count database connections.

 Liquibase works better because it understands your changes.
 For example, a database comparison program would simply see the “person” table on integration has a “firstname” and a “lastname” column, but on live, the “person” table has a “name” column.
 It would report that you need to drop the “name” column and add a “firstname” and a “lastname” column.
 While this would leave you with the correct schema, you would lose everyone’s name in the process.
 With Liquibase, you would have a changeset that says “rename ‘name’ to ‘lastname’ and add a ‘firstname’ column” or, even better, “split the name column on a space and place the values in new ‘firstname’ and ‘lastname’ columns, then drop the ‘name’ column.”
 Knowing why they are different allows you to make changes to a production database without the fear of losing valuable data.